jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

 Latin Risk Pulse is an organization seeking to better understand Latin American risks.
-This project trains a machine learning model to determine whether or not Latin American headlines represent a potential political, security or economic risk.
+This project trains a machine learning model to determine whether local Spanish and Portuguese headlines represent a potential political, security or economic risk.
 It uses a dataset of approximately 100K headlines.

 ## The data 🛢
 The data was collected by scraping the headlines of online news sources in Latin America.
 The texts were then put through a keyword matching process before being fed to Google Gemini for labelling.
 The risk labels include political stability risks, security and violence risks, and economic and regulatory risks.